Getting a Degree in Chemical Engineering

 You should be able to find either an in-person or online master’s degree program to study chemical engineering.
 For online programs, Auburn University, Missouri University of Science and Technology, and North Carolina State Univerity all have highly rated programs.
 For in-person programs, the University of California at Berkeley, South Dakota School of Mines and Technology, and the Georgia Institute of Technology all have highly rated programs.

-Jobs you can get with a Master’s Degree in Chemical Engineering:
+Jobs with a Master’s Degree in Chemical Engineering